 Check Your Patients' Eligibility

 Commercial patients may pay as little as $5 per co-pay for their medicine.
-Patients are not eligible if they are enrolled in a government healthcare prescription drug program such as Medicare Part D or Medicaid (including patients who are in the Medicare coverage gap known as the “donut hole”).
+Patients are not eligible if they are enrolled in a government healthcare prescription drug program such as Medicare Part D or Medicaid.

 The EPCLUSA Co-pay Coupon Program will cover the out-of-pocket costs for EPCLUSA prescriptions up to a maximum of 25% of the catalog price of a 12-week regimen of EPCLUSA.